 On November 13, 2018, the Company acquired a 100% interest in Iserhoff Property from an independent prospector (former consultant) by issuing on November 23, 2018, 500,000 common shares at a price of \$0.24 per share for a consideration of \$120,000.
 The Property is subject to a 2% net smelter returns royalty (NSR) on production, of which 1% may be purchased at any time by the Company for \$1,000,000 at any time.
 The Iserhoff Property is located in the northern Abitibi Greenstone belt, Québec in the central and western areas of Bergères Township, about 55 km NNE of Lebel-sur-Quévillion, Québec.
-The gold property comprises 42 mining claims totaling 2,349 hectares which will be 100% owned by Genius Metals.
+The gold property comprises 43 mining claims totaling 2,349 hectares which will be 100% owned by Genius Metals.
 The property can be accessed by a network of forestry roads some of which join provincial highway 113 connecting Lebel-sur-Quévillion with Chibougamau.
 During the year ended July 31, 2020, the Company abandoned 9 claims and wrote down a part of the cost of the Meaghers property (\$22,511 in mining properties and \$59,357 in exploration and evaluation assets).
+During the six-month period ended January 31, 2021, the Company acquired 1 additional claim.